1. Introduction to

 dnf search nginx

-list a package or group of packages command is
+list a package or group of packages, the command is

 #sudo